Recommended security plugins and configuration for WordPress

 At a high level, a WordPress security plugin acts like a layered guard:

-• It adds a firewall (block or filter malicious traffic before it reaches your site)
+• It adds a firewall (blocks or filters malicious traffic before it reaches your site)

 • It runs malware scans / file integrity checks